-Member #1: 'What are you doing here playing tennis on a Sunday? Shouldn't you be at church?

 The club is planning many events for our tennis pleasure.

 To sign up for group lessons, mix&match, women's and men's leagues or to make a reservation for your free half hour lesson, please e-mail or call Johanne at: (617) 710-9465.
 For lessons with Rick call (617) 492-6289 or (617) 642-3448 and for lessons with Steve call (617) 929-7455.

 The website has scooped the book.
 The 2008 book is brewing.
-Much of the information in last year's book is still available on the website.
+Much of the information in this year's book is available on the website.
 We have updated the new Rules, the Activities, and Governors/Committees pages.